epics-docs/epics-docs/guides/Address_Specification.md

 Input link fields and desired output location fields can specify a constant instead of a hardware or database address.
-A constant, which is not really an address, can be an integer value in whatever format
+A constant, which isn't really an address, can be an integer value in whatever format
 (hex, decimal, etc.) or a floating-point value.
 The value field is initialized to the constant when the database is initialized,